Phosphorene pnp junctions as perfect electron waveguides

 In order to benefit from the high reflection at grazing incidence angles along the zigzag direction, the current is injected at the bottom edge by means of the wide-band model.
 We observe that the current is split into the different branches at the crossroad.
 Moreover, if branches are blocked by raising the electrostatic potential in this region, we observe that the electron beam can be guided efficiently in different directions.
+The small leakage currents of the crossroad junction will decrease if the electron energy is reduced, because the reflectivity increases for the branches in the zigzag direction, see \fig{2}.
 Note that such electron highways have been proposed also in bilayers of graphene using the intrinsic band gap of the material \cite{Qiao2011}, but they are impossible in monolayers of graphene.